-Lynn has been a part of numerous organizations, and is a dedicated volunteer who supports several local charities and schools.
-Some of these organizations include the California Cattlemen’s Association, the California Farm Bureau, California Women for Agriculture, California Pest Control Advisor’s Association, the Arroyo Grande and Grover Beach Chamber of Commerce, the Nipomo Chamber of Commerce, the San Luis Obispo Business and Property Owner’s Association, the California Cattlewomen’s Association, St. Patrick’s Elementary School, the Guadalupe-Nipomo Dunes Center, the Dana Adobe, and most recently Old Mission School.
-She also volunteers at a local veterinary hospital, and the Humane Society.
-In addition, Lynn works with several other animal rescue and rehabilitation organizations.
+Lynn is a community volunteer and member of several local charities and organizations, including California Cattlemen’s Association, California Farm Bureau, California Women for Agriculture, Arroyo Grande and Grover Beach Chamber of Commerce, Nipomo Chamber of Commerce, San Luis Obispo Business and Property Owner’s Association, California Cattlewomen’s Association, St. Patrick’s Elementary School, Guadalupe-Nipomo Dunes Center, Dana Adobe, Footprinters, and the Humane Society.